Death Certification and Cremation Forms

-The first part of the cremation certificate (Form 4) can now be submitted electronically – sending from the secure email account of the person completing the form is considered acceptable as an electronic signature.
+The first part of the cremation certificate (Form 4) can now be submitted electronically – sending from the secure email account of the person completing the form directly to the crematorium is considered acceptable as an electronic signature.

 If the doctor completing form 4 has not seen the patient within 28 days of death or after death, then they should complete the form as follows and make an email referral to the coroner:

 Q 5 - answer 'No'